 It’s true.
-We all have secrets; “things” buried deep within that we hope never dig their way out.
-Whether it’s a painful past or a drunken rampage or something really embarrassing that you fear might ruin your career or integrity, for most people there is something lingering beneath the surface.
+We all have secrets — “things” buried deep within we hope never dig their way out.
+Whether it’s a painful past or a drunken rampage or something really embarrassing you fear might ruin your career or integrity, for most people there is something lingering beneath the surface.

 - Every now and then, I like to take a swig of butter-flavored pancake syrup right out of the bottle.
 Sssshhh.
 I know.

 - I haven’t bought a new pair of underwear in almost five years!
 Mine now resemble dishcloths that got beat up by the garbage disposal.

 - I rarely separate whites from the rest of the clothing when doing laundry.
 I loathe doing laundry.
 It’s the bane of my existence.
 Don’t like it that way?
 Do it yourself.

 What about you?
 Do you have a secret you’re willing to share?
 Fess up in the comments!